Talv/sc2-layouts/README.md

   * Write labels/documentation for frame properties aswell as other layout elements.
   * Improve formatting of documentation displayed on hover and in code suggestion list.
   * Update http://mapster.talv.space/layouts/frame using new schema made for this extension.
 Including all documentation and any extra information available.
 * Split core code to separate package, implement LSP.
-Add unit tests & cleanup code.